 Vermont’s Connection to the Horse Breed of Royalty

 The breed of horse known as Lipizzans or Lipizzaner is considered by many to be the most unique horse breed in the world.
 The story of the this amazing breed of horse is as fascinating as the Lipizzans themselves.
 The Hero Islands on Lake Champlain was a summer visiting place for Herrmann’s Lipizzaner Stallions and many have fond memories of witnessing this breed in action in North Hero, Vermont.
 The Lipizzaner Stallions have not been to North Hero, Vermont since 2007.
-To share your Vermont business with us, please contact us.
-Learn more about advertising in VTLiving.
+Ask us about Vermont attractions or share comments.
+To feature your Vermont business, contact us.

 What’s In A Name